Buying a used car from an independent dealer

 If you pay upfront for a car, use a credit card as part payment.
 Even if you put £100 on the credit card and pay the rest from a debit card or cash, you’re eligible for Section 75 Protection.

-How should I pay for the car?
+How should I pay the dealer for the car?

 If you want to pay upfront you can: